loupe-php/loupe/docs/configuration.md

 ## Synonyms

-Synonyms let you define terms that should additionally match other terms during search.
-They are read **query-side** and are **one-way**.
-In the example below, searching for `jacket` also finds documents containing `parka` or `windbreaker`, but searching for `parka` does NOT find generic jackets.
+Synonyms let terms match other terms during search.
+Each mapping is **one-way**: the key is a query term and its values are matching document terms.
+In this example, searching for `jacket` also finds documents containing `parka` or `windbreaker`, but searching for `parka` does not find generic jackets.

 ```php
 $configuration = \Loupe\Loupe\Configuration::create()